 The Maori

-The Maori is one of my favorite wreck dives around Cape Town.
+The Maori is a great wreck dive on the Atlantic side of Cape Town lying at a depth from 13m to a maximum depth of 21m.
 Jacques Cousteau labelled it the best preserved wreck of it’s vintage when he dived here.
 This 5317 ton cargo ship went down carrying explosives, pipes and crockery from London to New Zealand in 1909.
 Points of interest on the wreck include the steam engines, the railway lines for cargo and lots more.
 Stranded on a rocky reef with an overall length of 122 m

 Location